duckduckgo/duckduckgo-autofill/README.md

 1. In the source repo (this folder), run `npm link`.
 This must be done only once.
 1. In the client repo (the extension folder), run `npm link @duckduckgo/autofill`.
 Do this every time you start working on the extension repo.

-Now you can run `npm start` in this repo and the changes will be picked up automatically in the client 🎉.
+Now you can run `npm start` in this repo and the changes will be picked up automatically each time your client is built 🎉.

 ### Apple apps (iOS and macOS)